-If you want to use the QMS intent ranked query or intent based promotions functionality to promote results that are close to the interests of the user to the top of the result set, QMS must be able to communicate with a Community component.
+If you want to use the HPE QMS intent ranked query or intent based promotions functionality to promote results that are close to the interests of the user to the top of the result set, HPE QMS must be able to communicate with a Community component.
 To set up communication with a Community component, you must perform one of the following tasks:

-- Configure the [IDOL] section with the host and port of an IDOL server.
-If you use this option, no further configuration is required. - Create a [Community] section in the configuration file, with Host and Port parameters that specify the host and port of the Community component that you want to use.
+• Create a [Community] section in the configuration file, with Host and Port parameters that specify the host and port of the Community component that you want to use.